Office of the Insurance Commissioner in Washington State

 (16) Failing to adopt and implement reasonable standards for the processing and payment of claims after the obligation to pay has been established.
 Except as to those instances where the time for payment is governed by statute or rule or is set forth in an applicable contract, procedures which are not designed to deliver payment, whether by check, draft, electronic funds transfer, prepaid card, or other method of electronic payment to the payee in payment of a settled claim within fifteen business days after receipt by the insurer or its attorney of properly executed releases or other settlement documents are not acceptable.
 Where the insurer is obligated to furnish an appropriate release or settlement document to a claimant, it must do so within twenty working days after a settlement has been reached.

-(17) Delaying appraisals or adding to their cost under insurance policy appraisal provisions through the use of appraisers from outside of the loss area.
-The use of appraisers from outside the loss area is appropriate only where the unique nature of the loss or a lack of competent local appraisers make the use of out-of-area appraisers necessary.
+(17) Delaying appraisals or adding to their cost under insurance policy appraisal provisions through using appraisers from outside of the loss area.
+The use of appraisers from outside the loss area is appropriate only where the unique nature of the loss or a lack of competent local appraisers makes using out-of-area appraisers necessary.

 (18) Failing to make a good faith effort to settle a claim before exercising a contract right to an appraisal.